 The Honor System:

 From an outsider’s perspective, the reliability that Wikipedia claims to have seems to rely entirely on the honor system.
-It can appear as if the goal of the entire service is to be comprised of upstanding citizens who just want to inform the public in a holistic way.
-Of course, putting anything on the internet that’s open to public use is going to naturally lead to vandalism.
+It can appear as if the goal of the entire service is to be comprised of upstanding citizens who want to inform the public holistically.
+Of course, putting anything on the internet that’s open to public use is going to lead to vandalism naturally.
 This kind of vandalism leads scholars to suggest that facts and opinions can merge into one half-true article that passes itself off as factually accurate.
 It’s also relatively common for lies to be propagated on Wikipedia for months at a time without anyone noticing.